dezh-tech/immortal/README.md

 <br/>

-The Immortal is a [Nostr](https://nostr.com) relay implementation written in Golang.
+The Immortal is a [Nostr](https://nostr.com) relay implementation in Golang.

 Immortal aimed and designed to be **scalable**, **high-performance**, and **configurable**.
-Basically it's a good choice for paid relays or big community relays and not a good choice as a personal relay.
+It's a good choice for paid relays or big community relays and not a good choice for a personal relay.

 ## Supported NIPs